nitinjmv/my-notes/development/java.md

 - float — 32-bit single precision floating point value corresponding to the IEEE 754 standard,
 - double — 64-bit double precision floating point value corresponding to the IEEE 754 standard.

-**Question:** What Is the Difference Between an Abstract Class and an Interface?
+<mark>**Question:** What Is the Difference Between an Abstract Class and an Interface?
 What Are the Use Cases of One and the Other?

 **Answer:** An abstract class is a class with the abstract modifier in its definition.
 It can't be instantiated, but it can be subclassed.
 The interface is a type described with interface keyword.
 It also cannot be instantiated, but it can be implemented.